 Systems Officer.
 Similar to a RIO (radar intercept officer).
 SO monitors all of the systems on various Solar Warden spacecraft during flight.
 On a TR-3B, the SO performs and directs in-flight duties to ensure the successful completion of combat and reconnaissance missions.
 Duties include operating spacecraft systems such as communications, sensors, stealth and cloaking, life-support, power systems, etc. Also responsible for conducting pre-flight, in-flight, and post-flight inspections of onboard equipment.
 Pronounced “Esso.”

 What one does to a lesser opponent in an aerial dogfight.

 Stay Frosty –

 Regular soldier-speak meaning to stay both calm and alert.

 Polite acronym for “t*ts-up,” referring to the fact that something is broken or not functioning.

 Acronym for “Virtual Reality Interface.”
 The helmet system used to operate the TR-3B.
 Similar to the heads up display Tony Stark uses in his Iron Man suits.
-The VRI helmet also utilizes a neural interface system, which links all of the flight crew to each other and the TR-3B’s systems.
+The VRI helmet also utilizes a neural interface system, which links all of the flight crew to each other and the TR-3B’s bird-brain system.
 As a result, commands and system functions respond at the speed of thought.